Drakkar-Software/OctoBot/docs/source/pages/With-Python-only.rst

-Install and use OctoBot with python only (Unix distribution)
+With python only
 ============================================================
+..
+WARNING:: For unix distribution only

 Requirements
 ------------

-* Python3.8.X, Python3.8.X-dev, Python3.8.X-pip, git packages installed
+* Packages installed : Python3.8.X, Python3.8.X-dev, Python3.8.X-pip, git

 Installation
 ------------
 **First, make sure you have python3.8 and python3.8-dev and python3.8-pip installed on your computer.**

 Clone the OctoBot repository